bfcamara/bfcamara.com/content/posts/2021/2021-03-14--chasing_failed_test_in_cicd_pipeline.md

 only masquerading the real issue**.
 It seems that the JIT compiler is doing something different for the release build.
-I plan in my next post to explain what the test was doing, why it was failing in release, and how I have fixed it without the need of rely on compiler services options.
+I plan in my next post to explain what the test was doing, why it was failing in release, and how I have fixed it without the need to rely on compiler services options.